Nonuniqueness and existence of continuous, globally dissipative Euler flows: Introduction

-The study of turbulence in fluid motion and the inviscid limit motivates not only the questions of existence and uniqueness of globally dissipative weak solutions to the incompressible Euler equations, but also the question of the maximal regularity of a weak solution for which the local energy inequality may be strict on some interval of time.
+Further motivation for studying the existence and uniqueness of globally dissipative weak solutions to the incompressible Euler equations arises from the study of turbulence in fluid motion and the zero viscosity limit, which in addition motivates the problem of determining the maximal regularity for there can exist a weak solution that satisfies the local energy inequality and strictly dissipates kinetic energy.
 The well known foundational theory of Kolmogorov \cite{K41} postulates that the mean rate of kinetic energy dissipation in fully developed turbulence should be nonvanishing in the limit of zero viscosity, and predicts that mean fluctuations in velocity of nearby fluid elements scale in the bulk of the fluid as distance to the power 1/3 in the inertial range of length scales.
-Onsager \cite{onsag} gave an independent derivation of this scaling law applied to the energy spectrum, where he proposed that the dissipation of energy independent of viscosity can be explained as the result of cascades of energy from lower to higher wavenumbers (or coarser to finer length scales) that are modeled by the nonlinear advective term of the incompressible Navier-Stokes and Euler equations.
+Onsager \cite{onsag} gave an independent derivation of this scaling law applied to the energy spectrum, and he proposed that the dissipation of energy independent of viscosity can be explained as the result of cascades of energy from lower to higher wavenumbers (or coarser to finer length scales) that are modeled by the nonlinear advective term of the incompressible Navier-Stokes and Euler equations.
 Onsager observed that this mechanism for dissipation by energy cascades could in principle take place even without viscosity for the incompressible Euler equations \eqref{eq:theEulerEqn}, but that the notion of solution to the inviscid equations could not be interpreted in the classical sense, stating that an Euler solution with spatial H\"{o}lder regularity greater than $1/3$ must satisfy the conservation of kinetic energy.
-The idea that the H\"{o}lder exponent $1/3$ marks the threshold regularity for conservation of energy in the incompressible Euler equations has been known as the Onsager conjecture and has inspired a surge of mathematical activity in recent years.
+The idea that the H\"{o}lder exponent $1/3$ marks the threshold regularity for conservation of energy in the incompressible Euler equations has been known in the mathematical literature as the Onsager conjecture and has inspired a surge of mathematical activity in recent years.
 These works, to be surveyed further below, have led most recently to a positive resolution of Onsager's conjecture.
-We refer to \cite{eyinkDissip,eyinkSreen, deLSzeOnsagSurv,drivasThesis} for more detailed discussions of the ideas referenced above.
+We refer to \cite{eyinkDissip,eyinkSreen, deLSzeOnsagSurv,drivasThesis} for more detailed discussions of Onsager's ideas above.